tantaman/tantaman.github.io/_posts/2021-12-28-Color-Picker-From-Scratch.markdown

 # The Hue Slider

 Hue, as a value, ranges between 0 and 360.
 This is because hue was originally formalized using the analogy of a color wheel.
 Each angle of the wheel being a different hue.
-To display all available hues to a user, we can set up a gradient with color points at different values between 0 and 360.
+To display all available hues to a user using CSS, we can set up a gradient with color points at different values between 0 and 360.

 ```jsx
 const hues = [0, 60, 120, 180, 240, 300, 360];